Marc MacYoung?

 Contrary to what many Filipino MA based, so-called "knife fighting" experts will tell you, you will *not* be attacked by a knifer in the way that they train you to handle.
 This is not to say that those sort of attacks can't happen, but rather they only originate from people who are trained in a specific manner.
 The way that a criminal or homicidal person comes at you is totally different.

-The criminal assault is what you need to know how to handle.
+A full on killing attack is what you need to know how to handle.
 And that is what we show you.
 This is not a martial art, it is survival, pure and simple.
-And by survival we also mean in surviving in the courtroom after you have caused serious -- if not fatal -- damage to an attacker.
+And by survival we also mean in surviving in the courtroom after you have caused serious -- if not fatal -- damage to an attacker by using a knife on him.

 Rates US/Canada | Rates overseas